-“Quest – Im Wandel der Zeit” is a growing collection of stories, captured around the world and told in photographic, written and audio-recorded language.
+“Quest – Im Wandel der Zeit” is a growing collection of stories captured around the world and told in photographic, written and audio-recorded language.
 On countless expeditions mostly undertaken on foot but also by bicycle, public transportation, car or boat, I explore and document the immense diversity our cultures and man-made environments have to offer.
-How space is organized and designed and how written language comes across, tells tales about the folks and point in time behind it.
+How space is organized and designed and how written language comes across, tells tales about the local folks and point in time.
 Metropolises have shown us that our creations are interventions, involuntarily affecting everyone.
 The way we design and build is merely another form of powerful human interaction.

-This project is about people in the sense of the known saying “Show me how you live and I tell you who you are”.
-Just like the choice and application of a particular typeface delivers a specific, underlying message or mood, so do the selection of building materials and architectural layouts, works of art or design solutions in general.
-As the river of inspiration keeps flowing, my desire for exploration and discovery will spark new ideas and stories involving signs, calligraphy, typography, architecture, art, industrial design and technology.
+This project is about people in the sense of the known saying “Show me how you live and I tell you who you are”, but on a global, public scale.
+Like the choice of a particular typeface delivers a specific, underlying message or mood, so does the selection of building materials and architectural layouts, works of art or design solutions in general.
+As the river of inspiration keeps flowing, my desire for more discoveries will spark new ideas to become “a story” involving signs, calligraphy, typography, architecture, art, industrial design and technology.

 From small town to mega-city a global, corporate unification process can be witnessed.
-It has progressed so aggressively and spread with such paste, that it’s sometimes hard to tell in which city you’re in because the city center increasingly looks alike.
+It has progressed so aggressively and spread with such paste, that it’s sometimes hard to tell in which city you’re in because the city centers increasingly look alike.

 Let’s admit that we have submissively surrendered to the persistence of the (visual) contamination, caused by global “profit-only” players.
 I walk far and travel further to find and capture and sometimes even preserve, individuality and character.
-Because I know that once a neighborhood is destroyed and it’s residents are driven out, neither money nor effort will bring back it’s former glory.
+Because I know, once a neighborhood is destroyed and residents are driven out, neither money nor effort will bring back it’s former charme.

 Vorarlberg born Oliver Lins has been drawn to the Bauhaus movement early on.
 The result is this impressive photographic project about the special Bauhaus period, it’s architecture and symbols … tbc